outlace/FitVec/README.md

 This was originally made specifically for optimizing the weights of a neural network, however, it should be useful in a broad spectrum of optimization problems.

+#### Installation
+There's no installer yet, but it's a single Python function in a single Python file so for now just include the file in your project directory and import it.

+#### How to use

 The library consists of a single function, `evolveParams`, that expects a function to minimize (e.g. a cost function), the vector length,some optional hyperparameters and any additional parameters the supplied cost function needs (e.g. training data).